a2535171138/Shoreline-Detection/README.md

 ## Classification
 We have provided a pre-trained model for classifying coastlines, you can download it in [coast_classifier.pth](https://github.com/unsw-cse-comp99-3900-24t1/capstone-project-9900f16aleetcodekillers/releases/download/Models/coast_classifier.pth).
-If you want to know more details or need to train your own model, please refer to the `classify.ipynb` file for reference.
+If you want to know more details or need to train your own model, please refer to the `Algorithm/jupyter notebooks/classify.ipynb` file for reference.

 ## Document
 We optimized the UAED model for this project.
-For more details, please read `Algorithm Report.pdf`
+For more details, please read `Algorithm/Algorithm Report.pdf`
-Algorithm/
-└── Algorithm Report.pdf